 Ross is a highly experienced leader, engineering manager, Type Airworthiness and Continuing Airworthiness Management specialist.
 Working at an executive level, Ross helps clients to understand the challenges and developmental needs within their own organisations and is skilled in identifying and delivering the practical solutions required to improve operational, financial and performance benefits.
 He specialises in the analysis of complex, organisational problems, focusing on people as the most valuable asset and helping to create simple plans that deliver tangible results.
 He brings expertise in Just Culture, human error, safety risk management and other associated safety performance disciplines.

 Ruben started his career in Avianca as the Commercial and Airports Chief at Avianca Services.
-In this role he looked after the commercial and operational issues relating to airport services for Avianca Services customers.
-In August 2015 Ruben was promoted to Ground Operations Manager for the Bogota hub.
-In this position he was responsible for all the below the wing operations for Avianca, with a scope of 250 daily flights and 2,000 staff members.
-In 2017 Ruben assumed the post of Ground Operations Director, taking responsibility for all the below the wing operations (both in house and outsourced) of the network.
-With more than 15 years of experience in the industry, Ruben holds a Business Administration degree, has a Master's in Business Administration and a Master's in Logistics and Operations; he has also accrued extensive training on related matters.
+In 2015 he was promoted to Ground Operations Manager for the Bogota hub.
+Two years later Ruben assumed the post of Ground Operations Director, taking responsibility for all the below the wing operations (both in house and outsourced) of Avianca's network.
+Since September 2019 he has been Cargo Operations Director for the Avianca Cargo division.
+With more than 16 years of experience in the industry, Ruben holds a Business Administration degree, has a Master's in Business Administration and a Master's in Logistics and Operations; he has also accrued extensive training on related matters.